 Partnering with Agricultural Employers in Washington

 When COVID-19 affected the migrant food worker community in Washington, Chelan-Douglas Health Department and Columbia Valley Community Health collaborated with three major fruit companies.
-In addition to developing testing and screening protocols, they formed a mobile outreach team comprised of medical assistants, nurses, and providers to offer testing and education in the migrant work camps.
+In addition to developing testing and screening protocols, they formed a mobile outreach team comprised of medical assistants, nurses, and providers to offer testing and education in the migrant work sites.
 The partnership allows public health to communicate COVID-19 responses between the health department, the clinic, and employers so the outreach team can mobilize quickly and go on-site for testing or CICT.